 The approach at the par-4 fourth

 A precision hole in every sense, the second shot into the fourth is set up by a controlled drive to the narrowest landing area at TPC Sawgrass.
-Those that find the fairway face a vital scoring opportunity with a short approach to a small green set across a canal, especially when the hole is cut in the bowl on the left or left-front.
-If there, players can spin wedge shots off the slope for kick-in birdies and the occasional eagle.
+Those who find the fairway face a vital scoring opportunity with a short approach to a small green set across a canal, especially when the hole is cut in the bowl on the left or left-front.
+With that location, players can spin wedge shots off the slope for kick-in birdies and the occasional eagle.

 The drive on the par-4 fifth

 The tee shot at one of the most historically difficult par 4s on the course is played at a left-to-right angle across water to an elevated landing area.
 The line of attack is everything—drives played too conservatively risk running through the fairway into rough or a deep bunker, while weak drives to the right can find a waste area or, worse, the water.
 Only smoked drives moving with the shape of the hole will find the downslope that propels balls into a level spot.